 Environmental Impact of Rooting Hormones

-While rooting hormones can be effective in promoting plant growth, they can also have a negative impact on the environment.
+While rooting hormones can be effective in promoting plant growth, they can also hurt the environment.
 Many commercial rooting hormones contain synthetic chemicals that can be harmful to beneficial bacteria in the soil.
 Additionally, when these chemicals are washed away with irrigation or rainwater, they can end up in nearby water sources and harm aquatic life.

 To minimize the environmental impact of rooting hormones, consider using natural alternatives.
 These can include spit, aloe vera rooting hormone, or liquid rooting hormone made from natural ingredients.
 These options are less likely to harm beneficial bacteria in the soil and are less likely to have negative environmental impacts.